 - Go to a site like Clickbank and find a product you can write about and promote as an affiliate

-- Create an ebook, set of audio or video CDs or DVDs, or home study course you sell them from your blog
+- Create an ebook, set of audio or video materials, or home study course you sell them from your blog

 - Launch a membership site and promote it via your blog